Permalink

 Discover the Benefits of MAG Training Facilities

-At our Intelligence, surveillance, Reconnaissance Training Facility (ISRTC) in Moore County, North Carolina, MAG plays a major role integral to today’s mission in developing and deploying SIGINT technologies.
-We achieve this by identifying resources that offer new collection methods and integrate them into our existing systems.
+At our Intelligence, Surveillance, Reconnaissance Training Facility (ISRTC) in Moore County, North Carolina, MAG plays a major role integral to today’s mission in developing and deploying SIGINT technologies.
+The ISRTC plays an integral role in today’s mission by identifying new collection methods, integrating them into existing systems, and providing comprehensive training and support to government partners, empowering them to utilize SIGINT technology effectively.
 By doing so, we can provide our partners and customers with the best possible capabilities.

 At MAG, we draw upon our extensive knowledge base to offer training and support to our partners and customers, empowering them to use SIGINT technology effectively and achieve their mission goals.
 To ensure that we remain at the forefront of our field, we stay up-to-date with the latest technological advancements and strive to understand the needs of our partners and customers, demonstrating our unwavering commitment to the mission.